 Sadly, the stigma around black hair in the workplace still exists.

-There have been several cases taken to court where black women have been fired or refused employment for wearing natural hairstyles.
+There have been several court cases that have occurred as a result of black women being fired or refused employment for wearing natural hairstyles.

-As a result, many black women wear wigs and weaves in order to appease upper level management at the company they work for.
+This is why some black women wear wigs and weave in order to appease upper-level management at the company they work for.
 Even if there is no danger of being fired, some women will still wear straight hair weaves in wigs to avoid negative comments or prejudice that would make their work life difficult.

 In Chris Rock’s groundbreaking documentary Good Hair, comedian Paul Mooney made the statement “If your hair is relaxed, they [Caucasians] are relaxed.
 If your hair is nappy, they are not happy.”
-Many black women will wear European hairstyles to avoid criticism due to discrimination, an unfortunate occurence in desperate need of change.
+Many black women will wear European hairstyles to avoid criticism due to discrimination, which is an unfortunate occurrence in desperate need of change.

 Though listed last, it is certainly not the least.
-Many black women wear wigs and weaves simply as a form of expression.
+Many black women wear wigs and weave simply as a form of expression.

-The versatility of wigs and weaves is expansive, which gives the chance for women to flaunt their unique style on any given day.
+The versatility of wigs and weaves is expansive, which gives black women the chance to flaunt their unique style on any given day.